blakadder/klp1/docs/index.md

   - toc
 ---

-This site will be a compendium of guides, parts list and upgrade how-to's as the information starts coming in with the release of the printer.
+# What is Kingroon KLP1

-## What is Kingroon KLP1
+!!! info "This site will be a compendium of guides, parts list and upgrade how-to's as the information starts coming in with the release of the printer"

 ![](/images/KingroonKLP1.webp){ align=right width="150" }